 Faith specific worship services also available on campus and in the surrounding community.

-(Temporarily suspended) Practices in Attention at Sabin House are activities that are always present and available for students, staff, or faculty to take advantage of.
+(Temporarily suspended) Practices in Attention are activities within the space that are always present and available for students, staff, or faculty to take advantage of.
 They encourage exactly as the name indicates...practice.
 We provide free form manipulation of clay, plus string, beads and tools for bracelets.
 Pencils for coloring, journals for writing...new items added and rotated regularly.
 Here you can transfer your energy in new ways, fail, assess, and start again if necessary.

 Contemplative practices come in many forms.
 Lawrence provides opportunities for guided contemplation on campus.